-Dr. Hamilton has received several awards and accolades from his patients, nurses and peers, including best doctor awards—locally and nationally, five years in a row—since his first year at the University of Pittsburgh School of Medicine.
+Dr. Hamilton has received several awards and accolades from his patients, nurses and peers, including best doctor awards—locally and nationally, six years in a row—since his first year at the University of Pittsburgh School of Medicine.

 Specialized Areas of Interest

 Fellow of the American Association of Neurological Surgeons